-- Tax efficient income – a limited company can be a tax efficient way to pay yourself, within legal limitations.
+- Tax efficient income – a private limited company can be a tax efficient way to pay yourself, within legal limitations.
 Directors and company owners can pay themselves via a PAYE salary and then top this up with shareholder dividends after paying corporation tax.
 As corporation tax has been paid on profits any dividends paid are not subject to NICs.

 - Protect your business name – when you incorporate your company its name is protected and other businesses cannot use the name or one that is similar when trading.

 - Raising capital – you can raise additional capital by selling shares in your limited company to help invest and grow your business.
 The good news is that investors are also protected from the company failing and their risk is limited to the value of the shares they hold.